How is RSRP calculated and what does it mean?

 • RSRP is crucial in assessing both coverage and signal quality.

-• It aids in determining the geographical coverage of a cell and the quality of the signal experienced by UEs within that coverage area.
+• It helps determine the geographical coverage of a cell and the quality of the signal experienced by UEs within that coverage area.

 • RSRP plays a key role in handover decisions.

-• When a UE detects that the RSRP from a neighboring cell is stronger than the serving cell, it may trigger a handover to maintain or improve the connection quality.
+• When a UE detects that the RSRP from a neighboring cell is stronger than that of the serving cell, it may trigger a handover to maintain or improve connection quality.

 • UEs periodically report RSRP values to the eNodeB.